 7. The patient enrolment flow suggests an unusually high rate of failure / rejection of subjects and/or specimens for a variety of reasons, which makes the current assay from GRAIL to seem an outlier when considering the rate of failures of similar assays from Guardant, PGDx, Foundation ACT, etc. This major discrepancy seems concerning and is poorly addressed.

-Authors:
+Authors: We thank the reviewer for pointing out this issue.
+We have previously categorized any